 Disclosure

-As a requirement of the Financial Services Legislation Amendment Act 2019, we need to provide all clients a copy of our disclosure statements.
+As a requirement of the Financial Markets Conduct Act 2013, we need to provide all clients a copy of our disclosure statements.

 The FAP disclosure is below.